DarrelASandbox/playground-go/chris_james/04-q-n-a/README.md

   - Supply a fixed-size byte array that doesn't fit all the contents
   - Send a cancel signal
   - Try and read again and this should return an error with 0 bytes read
+- Summary:
+  - Small interfaces are good and are easily composed
+  - When you're trying to augment one thing (e.g io.Reader) with another you usually want to reach for the [delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern)

+> In software engineering, the delegation pattern is an object-oriented design pattern that allows object composition to achieve the same code reuse as inheritance.

+- An easy way to start this kind of work is to wrap your delegate and write a test that asserts it behaves how the delegate normally does before you start composing other parts to change behaviour.
+This will help you to keep things working correctly as you code toward your goal